 The NDHP will budget for office space utilized to support the MCSAP program.
-MCSAP employees utilize office space at our regional office locations in Jamestown and Minot.
-This is for assigned office space to conduct MCSAP eligible activities, New Entrant Audits, and safety investigations.
+MCSAP employees utilize office space at our regional

 The below table details the employees, square footage for each office, current cost per square foot, and the estimated prorated amounts of each employee's labor distribution towards the MCSAP program from FY2021.
 The entered amounts above in the table include the prorated totals for each office location for each employee.